SalomePlatform/smesh/src/Tools/padder/README.txt

 Discrete meshes are typically used to modelize civil components in rapid dynamic computation problems (seisms, chocs).
 These components consists in concrete parts embedding steal bares for reinforcement.
 These parts are input to the algorithm as standard finite elements meshes.
-The cells of theses meshes drive the location and sizing of particules.
+The cells of these meshes drive the location and sizing of particules.

 In the med representation, a discrete mesh is described as MED_BALL elements.